KygoSkyrus/skychat/NOTES.md

 - delete a SINGLE MSG
 - add msgs copy and reply feature (least pripority)
 - msg delete option for both parties if the msg was sent in between a specific hour
-- when sqwitcinh between users or interfaces in chat body,, add animation like slide in up down when iterface is changed
+- when switching between users or interfaces in chat body,, add animation like slide in up down when iterface is changed

+# Things to implement in version #3
+- add a single snapshot to get the msgs and to handle realtime changes, this will also help with the delete msg(for both participant). currently we just have a snapshot for single msg as it dont listen to every document in the collection, so the feature(delete for both) is not available in this version

 ## Components